 As explained above, the results of Proposition 4 rest on the balance between the two conflicting effects of the rent R earned in the provision of non-audit services: on the one hand, the easier capture of auditors by managers; on the other, the efficiency gains from economies of scope.
-Various papers have attempted to measure empirically, which of these two effects dominates.
-Some event studies show that unexpected increases in non-audit fees have a negative or insignificant effect on the abnormal returns of companies (Chaney and Philipich 2002; Frankel, Johnson and Nelson 2002; Ashbaugh, Lafond and Mayhew 2003).
+Various papers have attempted to measure empirically which of these two effects dominates.
+Some event studies show that unexpected increases in non-audit fees have a negative or insignificant effect on the abnormal returns of companies (Frankel, Johnson and Nelson, 2002, Ashbaugh, Lafond and Mayhew, 2003, and Chaney and Philipich, 2002).
 Other studies have instead uncovered evidence of economies of scope.
-Some of them have done so by showing that audit fees are positively correlated with non audit-fees (Simunic 1984; Palmrose 1986; Parkash and Venable 1993).
-The study by Antle et al. (2006) shows that this positive correlation survives even after controlling for the joint determination of audit and non-audit fees as endogenous variables.
-In a recent paper, Cho, Han and Brown (2006) use a different empirical strategy: they investigate how stock market prices respond to accounting information and test whether the responsiveness of prices change depending on the ratio of audit to non-audit fees paid the company.
+Some of them have done so by showing that audit fees are positively correlated with non audit-fees (Simunic, 1984; Palmrose, 1986; Parkash and Venable, 1993).
+The study by Antle, Gordon, Narayanmoorthy and Zhou (2004) shows that this positive correlation survives even after controlling for the joint determination of audit and non-audit fees as endogenous variables.
+In a recent paper, Cho, Han and Brown (2006) use a different empirical strategy: they investigate how stock market prices respond to accounting information, and test whether the responsiveness of prices changes depending on the ratio of audit to non-audit fees paid the company.
 They find that the price relevance of accounting information is greater in companies where non-audit fees are comparably larger, which can be seen as further evidence in favor of economies of scope in the activity of auditors.

-6 Conclusion
+6. Conclusion